nessdoor/HImaKura/README.md

 ## Building and testing
 ### Dependencies
-HImaKura is a [Python 3](https://python.org) application using [GTK 3](https://gtk.org) for the UI and [PyGObject](https://pygobject.readthedocs.io) as a language binding for GTK, so these (and their native runtime dependencies) are the minimum requirements for running the program.
+HImaKura is a [Python 3](https://python.org) application using [GTK 3](https://gtk.org) for the UI and [PyGObject](https://pygobject.readthedocs.io) as a language binding for GTK.

+#### Runtime
+All runtime dependencies I am aware of should be recursively satisfied by having on your system:
+- Python 3
+- GTK 3
+- gobject-introspection

+#### Build-time
-Build and test steps employ a dedicated [virtualenv](https://docs.python.org/3/tutorial/venv.html) in which all Python dependencies are installed.
+Build and test steps employ a dedicated [virtualenv](https://docs.python.org/3/tutorial/venv.html) in which all dependencies are installed via pure Python packages and wheels.
 [PEX](https://github.com/pantsbuild/pex) is used for packaging the final application.
 If you plan on running these steps while offline, make sure to have these packages in your local cache, or instantiate the virtualenv beforehand.

+If I missed some dependencies, let me know.

 ### Test
 `git clone` the repository and then, as customary: